-In the year 2008: Pricing changed by 2.61%, significantly above the average yearly change for leased cars and trucks during the 2008-2017 time period.
-Compared to inflation for all items in 2008 (3.84%), price inflation for leased cars and trucks was lower.
+In the year 2008: Pricing changed by 2.60%, which is significantly above the average yearly change for leased cars and trucks during the 2008-2018 time period.
+Compared to inflation for all items in 2008 (3.84%), inflation for leased cars and trucks was lower.

 Raw Consumer Price Index data from U.S. Bureau of Labor Statistics for Leased cars and trucks: